 PAGB has produced separate guidelines on this subject.
-Please refer to PAGB's 'Guidelines on Consumer Promotions and Public Relations', which includes guidance on prize promotions, charity promotions, reader offers, value and volume sales promotions.
+Please refer to PAGB's 'Guideline on Consumer Promotions for Over-the-Counter Medicines', which includes guidance on prize promotions, charity promotions, reader offers, value and volume sales promotions.

 55 No member shall distribute free samples of medicines to consumers or advertise the availability of free samples.